 Carle's continued expansion shows that Carle is not devoting enough attention to the needs of the community.
 In effort to maximize revenues, Carle is constructing new outpatient clinics in both southwest Champaign and southeast Urbana.
 Aside from parking problems on University Avenue, there is no need to move primary care activities into two new clinics.
-Carle's total number of patients is only growing by about two to four percent a year, while the number of patients without primary care stays at 70,000 people.
+Carle's total number of patients is only growing by about two to four percent a year.
 However, Clinic officials argue that many of the clinic's patients are aging and can be expected to come to the doctor more frequently in years to come.
 According to Carle Clinic Chief Executive Dr. Bruce Wellman said the decision to build the new clinics was made after taking a look at doctors' current and long-term space needs (Monson, 2006).